 BITLSHIFT

-The BITLSHIFT function is used to shift the bits of a specified number to the left (toward the most significant bit) by a specified number of positions.
-This function is commonly used in computer science and programming to manipulate binary representations of numbers.
+The BITLSHIFT function shifts the bits of a specified number to the left by a given number of positions.
+It is often used to manipulate binary representations of numbers.

 Syntax 🔗